HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-customers-lists.md

 <div class="panel-body">

 For Domino REST API, lists have to explicitly be enabled for use.
 This provides flexibility for other methods of access to the NSF, e.g. Notes Client.
 It also provides the ability to create different database configurations for different audiences.

-When creating a view, it will automatically be enabled.

 </div>
 </div>